 Once the registration process is complete, Registration Numbers are permanent as long as I/O modules are not removed from or added to a system.
 When system power is cycled or the system is reset, I/O module Registration Numbers will always remain the same.
-Tools within MAQ20-940 ReDAQ Shape Software for MAQ20 allow the user to reassign Registration Numbers.
-For further details, see Section 9.0.
+Tools within MAQ20-940 ReDAQ Shape Software for MAQ20 allow the user to reassign and save Registration Numbers.
+Refer to the MAQ20 I/O Module Registration section for further details.

-Module Detect: A write to the Module Detect Register at I/O module address 98 plus the module offset based on Registration Number will blink the STAT LED on the top angled surface of the module at a 5Hz rate for 5 seconds so the module location in a system can be visually identified.
+Module Detect: A write to the Module Detect register at I/O module register address 98 plus the module offset based on Registration Number will blink the STAT LED on the top angled surface of the module at a 5Hz rate for 5 seconds so the module location in a system can be visually identified.

-8.0 Expanding a System
+11.0 Expanding a System